raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

-## Planning Your Work
+## Planning your work

 Teams have often reflected in previous years that they wished they had spent more time in the planning and design stages of their experiment.
 Being organised should make the most of the opportunity to run your code aboard the ISS, and in this section we've put together some team activities for you to try.
 Before you start, though, check out this video from last year:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/owcZeUnSixM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### 5 questions to get started
+### Five questions to get started

-To get started planning your Phase 2, you could meet together as a team and try and answer the questions below.
+To get started planning your Phase 2, you could meet together as a team and try to answer the questions below.
 This should help you decide how you are going to work together and set some expectations.
 Make sure everyone gets a turn to speak.

 --- task ---
 Meet together and answer the five questions below.
 --- /task ---

-- _How are you going to make decisions as a team?_ Will you all have a say, or will you elect someone to take charge?
+- **How are you going to make decisions as a team?** Will you all have a say, or will you elect someone to take charge?
-- _How can you utilise everyone's strengths?_ What is everyone good at, and how can you help each other?
+- **How can you utilise everyone's strengths?** What is everyone good at, and how can you help each other?
-- _What does everyone want to learn?_ Don't just do what you're good at - try something new!
+- **What does everyone want to learn?** Don't just do what you're good at — try something new!
-- _How much time you do you have?_ Decide when and where you will meet, and how often.
+- **How much time you do you have?** Decide when and where you will meet, and how often.
-- _How will you work together?_ Will you work online or mostly in person?
+- **How will you work together?** Will you work online or mostly in person?

 ### Timeline